 The methodological framework for the Sub-National Forest Inventory was also adopted mainly from the NFMS, 2020 with slight modification and adjustments.
 The Sub-National Forest Inventory comprised of two parts; 1) Field Surveys and data collection and; 2).
 Data storage, analysis and development of EFs.
 The inventory design comprised of sample design, layout of sample plots, teams building and trainings, collection of plot data and samples, lab tests and determination of carbon contents in litter, shrubs and soil.
 Systematic 10' x 10' grids were generated over the entire country, which were adjusted to the forest mask of 2012 and then densified to 5' x 5', 2.5' x 2.5', 1.5' x 1.5' grids according to the number of calculated plots using the WINROCK Sample Calculator.
-A total of 370 plots (74 clusters) were initially calculated for forest inventory in Punjab.
+A total of 240 plots (48 clusters) were initially calculated for forest inventory in Sindh.
 For data storage and processing OpenForis Collect data management software and MS Power BI software were used.
 Moreover, excel spreadsheets were also used to crosscheck the Power BI analysis.

 In addition to available diameter-height estimation models, new models were developed from the collected inventory data in excel spreadsheet and were then reviewed and improved using Powe BI and R software.
 For tree biomass estimation existing allometric equations developed by Ali et al. 2017, Ali, 2019 and Ali 2020 were used which covered 64% of tree species with around 90% of the basal area.
 For remaining conifer species generic coniferous allometric equation used by Ali et al., 2017 was applied.
 Similarly, for the remaining broadleaved species, the allometric equation developed by Chave et.al.
 2014 was used.
+For mangrove species of Avicennia marina, Ceriops tagal, and Rhizophora mucronate the models reported by Dharmawan and Siregar, 2008, Komiyama et al., 2005, and Amira, 2008 were used.